 - How do I pay my tax bill?

 The first instalment of the tax bill was due on March 19.
-However, due to the current crisis, the City of Vaudreuil-Dorion has suspended the application of the interest rate until May 31.
+However, due to the current crisis, the City of Vaudreuil-Dorion has suspended the application of the interest rate until June 22.
+As of June 23, the interest rate applied to all unpaid debts will be 5% until September 21, 2020.
+As of September 22, the interest rate on unpaid municipal taxes and transfer duties will be set at 8%, plus a penalty of 0.417% per month.
 Citizens are invited to make their payment online through their financial institution or send a check by mail to Service des finances et de la trésorerie, 2555, rue Dutrisac, Vaudreuil-Dorion J7V 7E6.

 - Is City Hall open?